pookleblinky/apocalyptic-vignettes/pbta/playersheet.md

 - Intimidate, Hot
 - Read a person, Cool

+Check playermoves.md for more information on each move.

 TODO: cooler names for these moves

 Don't know what your special moves could be?
 Defy Danger and Do Something